 Neilson Hays Library hosts a variety of events.
 But we mostly use their library for their children’s corner.
 Every Saturday morning from 10:30 to noon, Neilson Hays Library holds story time.
 Each week, volunteers pick different books to read to children.
 And afterward, children are encouraged to do arts and crafts based on the themes of the stories.

 Through the year, Neilson Hays Library holds special events.
 In the past they’ve had events for Fire Fighter’s Day, Chinese New Year, Kid’s Yoga, Art Workshops, and holiday parties.
 The events are held to educate children in a fun and relaxing environment.
-You can keep up-to-date with Neilson Hays Library’s events on their website or Facebook page.
+You can keep up-to-date with Neilson Hays Library’s events on their Facebook page.

 On the grounds of Neilson Hays Library is a small restaurant, bathrooms, and parking.
 If the parking lot is full, you can park across the street at the Voravit Building for 30 baht per hour.